 - Once the cooking cycle has completed, hit the “Cancel” button, quick release the pressure and remove lid.
 Either using a large spoon or hot pads and the trivet (using great care to avoid hot, falling potatoes), transfer the potatoes to a large bowl, cover with a plate to keep warm, and set aside.

 - Pour the water out of the inner pot and wipe dry with a paper towel.* Put the inner pot back into the Instant Pot.
-Hit the “Sauté” button and add 1 tbsp garlic-infused olive oil.
+Hit the “Sauté” button and add 1 tablespoon garlic-infused olive oil.
 When the display reads “Hot,” add the ground beef, carrots, and green beans, breaking up the ground beef with a plastic spoon.
 Sauté for 8 minutes, stirring frequently.

 - While the filling is cooking (but remembering to stir it every few minutes), return to your bowl of potatoes and add the mashed potato topping ingredients almond milk through pepper and mash or blend the potatoes to your desired consistency.
 Taste the potatoes and adjust the almond milk, salt and pepper to your liking.
 Cover the potatoes again with a plate to keep warm.

-- After the filling has cooked for 8 minutes, add 2 tbsp tomato paste and sauté for another 2 minutes or until carrots are fork tender and meat is browned.
+- After the filling has cooked for 8 minutes, add 2 tablespoons tomato paste and sauté for another 2 minutes or until carrots are fork tender and meat is browned.
 Hit the “Cancel,” button and using hot pads, remove the inner pot to a hot pad.
 Stir in scallions and then the salt, pepper, oregano and thyme.
 Set your oven to broil and place rack in the top position.

 - Remove from oven and let sit for a few minutes to cool.
 Cut into 8 square pieces and serve to plates with a spatula - a spatula with a square-edge works best.